-Glass, a notoriously poor insulator, will be responsible for a large amountof the heat lost in your home.
+Glass is a notoriously poor insulator and will be responsible for a large amountof the heat lost in your home.
 You will be able to feel the temperature difference between the glass and interior walls, the glass and surrounding air will be much colder.
 Since cold air has a lower dew point than warm air, the glass surfaces in your home will be the first to show signs of condensation.
 That doesn’t mean it’s the only place it exists.

-Condensation is unsightly, but that's not the only problem.
-Nobody likes window fog blocking the view.
-But the problem goes deeper than that—if condensation is a chronic occurrence in your home; chances are that you have excessive humidity.
+Condensation is unsightly, but window fog is not the only problem.
+If condensation is a chronic occurrence in your home; chances are that you have excessive humidity.
 If water is accumulating on glass, it may also be accumulating on other harder to see surfaces such as wall and roof cavities.
 If left uncontrolled, excess moisture can have serious consequences, including: